Isabella136/AmrPlusPlus_SNP/genes-issues.md

 Mutations that are susceptible or neutral:
 - T270I

+Single mutations listed in CARD that are actually part of an *n*-tuple mutation:
+- G288V - part of triple mutation G288V, M310K, Y327N
+- G288W - part of double mutation G288W, V303G
+- Y296H - part of quadruple mutation T270I, Y296H, G308D, G325S
+- Y296S - part of double mutation Y296S, R302G
+- M300R - part of quadruple mutation G272S, H285Y, M300R, A307T
+- R302G - part of double mutation Y296S, R302G
+- V303G - part of double mutation G288W, V303G
+- A307T - part of quadruple mutation G272S, H285Y, M300R, A307T
+- G308D - part of quadruple mutation T270I, Y296H, G308D, G325S
+- Y309N - part of double mutation V287F, Y309N
+- M310K - part of triple mutation G288V, M310K, Y327N
+- G325S - part of quadruple mutation T270I, Y296H, G308D, G325S
+- W326R - part of double mutation I297L, W326R
+- Y327N - part of triple mutation G288V, M310K, Y327N

 Mutations missing from CARD:
 - E305D
 - I406V

-*N*-tuple mutations that actually include at least one single mutation that can confer resistance by itself
+*N*-tuple mutations that actually include at least one single mutation that can confer resistance by itself:
 - A244T, G288W, V303G - not a single mutation, but G288W, V303G is already listd as a resistance-conferring double mutation
 - A247P, T270I, I297T - I297T is already listed as a resistance-conferring single mutation
 - A247P, I297L, W326R - I297L is already listed as a resistance-conferring single mutation
 - T270I, I297T - I297T is already listed as a resistance-conferring single mutation
-- T270I, I297L, W326R - I297L is already listed as a resistance-conferring single mutation
 - I297L, W326R - I297L is already listed as a resistance-conferring single mutation

+### MEG_2866

 [^1]: Although the PMID is in progress under this particular entry, the original article was found in the MEG_6045 entry
 [^2]: All mutations in CARD are not resistance-conferring; therefore the gene is not present in the SNPInfo database